SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/01-data-structures/03-heap/01-heap.md

         return count == 0;
     }

+/* The purpose of the method is to dynamically resize the underlying array when it becomes full.*/

     public void ensureCapacity() {
         if (count == heap.length) { // Check if the array is full.
            // Resizes the array with double the length of the current array.